 - USC Clinical Trials Unit (CTU): The CTU provides a broad range of services to assist in the initiation and conduct of human studies.
 These services support the conduct of study visits ranging from low to high complexity (specializing in medium to high complexity).

-- The CTU at USC provides a well-equipped physical space, highly qualified and well-trained clinical research staff including skilled research nurses, lab technicians, and research phlebotomists, a research laboratory, and the CTU Specimen Processing Center.
+- The CTU at USC provides a well-equipped physical space, highly qualified and well-trained clinical research staff including a nurse practitioner, skilled research nurses, lab technicians, and research phlebotomists; a research laboratory, and the CTU Specimen Processing Center.
 The resources are well-suited for early-phase clinical trials drug development studies that require serial blood draws for pharmacokinetic and pharmacodynamic assessments and for mechanistic studies that may require a multidisciplinary approach and multiple evaluations of physiologic and hormonal changes.
 Intensive monitoring for patient safety can be provided as required by the specific clinical trial.
 The CTU is dedicated to providing excellence in clinical research conduct, compliance with all relevant regulations, and the highest degree of patient safety.

 - Biostatistics: Through training and direct consultation, this group provides high quality, easy-to-access biostatistics service and guidance to investigator-initiated clinical studies and trials from concept to close-out.